x-company/xbuild/README.md

 #### Commands and Subcommands

+- *xb-init* The Main Starter of your Image
 - *xb-build* Main Command to build the Image and Services.
 This command calls other Subcommands
 - *xb-buildsvc* Build your Services and prepares it for *s6*
 - *xb-cleanup* Cleanup the Image.
 Removes all Packages which was installed by *xb-prepare* and deletes temporary Files